jenfly/pydata-intro-workshop/README.md

 #### 1. Getting oriented

 - Navigating the Python world as a data geek
-- Human-centered, interactive tools: IPython and Jupyter
+- Jupyter Lab: Human-centered, interactive Python
 - Quick recap of Python basics

 #### 2. The power of Pandas